Fontevraud Abbey: Home of powerful women of France

-Every medieval history buff will know of Fontevraud Abbey in the Loire Valley, a UNESCO World Heritage Site between Chalonnes-sur-Loire and Sully-sur-Loire, and is within the Loire-Anjou-Touraine French regional natural park.
+Every medieval history buff will know of the Fontevault Abbaye Anjou France, a UNESCO World Heritage Site between Chalonnes-sur-Loire and Sully-sur-Loire, and is within the Loire-Anjou-Touraine French regional natural park.

-Fontevraud Abbey is perched on the banks of the Loire and is close to the medieval city of Saumur.
+Where is Fontevraud Abbey?
+Fontevraud Royal Abbey is perched on the banks of the Loire and is close to the medieval city of Saumur.
 This is the place to be if you are obsessed with visiting some of the most beautiful chateaux and castles in France.

 Queen Victoria once asked the abbess to send the remains of her ancestors Henri, Richard and Eleanor to England for re-burial.
 The abbess refused graciously, explaining that they were, after all, French.